The LEDs are SMD RGB LEDs (5050,PLCC6), these LEDs are bright and have 3 seperated anodes and cathodes.

 base load at 5V to supply a stable output at 3.3V.

 On the picture you can see a very simple sliding contact, a plastic part pressing 2 metal contacts

 agains 2 rings which are mounted on the rotor tube.
-I use a 5V 15A PSU from an old computer.
+I used a 5V 15A PSU from an old computer in the first version

 The controller board is very simple.
 The ATMega644, some capaciators to stabilize

 the power supply (sliding contact!), and a dual opamp to amplify a photodiode.

 This diode is used to detect the zero position and also control the refresh rate.